Electricity sector in Spain: Mode of production

 According to IEA the electricity use (gross production + imports − exports − transmission/distribution losses) in Spain was in 2004 253 TWh, (2007) 282 TWh and (2008) 288 TWh, while the use was in 2008 in France 494 TWh and Germany 587 TWh.

 Electricity production from natural gas in 2008 was in Spain 122 TWh, exceeded in Europe only by Russia 495 TWh, United Kingdom 177 TWh and Italy 173 TWh.
 By 2025, Spain had 6.3 GW hydropower, 7.3 GW of hydro storage and 60 MW batteries.
+Spain approved new storage legislation after the 2025 blackout, and by the end of 2025, about 0.5 GW was underway.
+Researchers from the University of Seville calculate that daily price spread would reduce if battery capacity is over 15 GWh, becoming uneconomic beyond 30 GWh.

 Transmission

 Red Eléctrica de España operates around 20,000 km each of 400kV and 220kV power lines.

 Spain is technically part of the Synchronous grid of Continental Europe.
 However, in 2014, Spain had an electricity interconnection level (international transmission capacity relative to production capacity) of 2% (below the recommended 10% level), effectively islanding the Iberian Peninsula.
 Spain only connects with Portugal, Morocco and France.
 As such, the Iberian grid has 3 GW of interconnection.

 The 600/900 MW Spain-Morocco interconnection has operated for decades.

 The 2 GW HVDC INELEF powerline between Spain and France was opened in 2015.
+By 2026, Spain's electricity interconnection level was 4%, well belov the recommended 10% level.